This case study follows the Design Thinking Process. You can use the short cuts below to jump to the field of interest.

 Solution/Feature: Expert Video Call

-The next step after research is to create, test, observe and generate over and over again to improve the application.
+The next step after research is to create, test, observe and generate again and again to improve the application.

 For me sketching is the best form of brainstorming.
 By visualising the application and creating mind maps I can spot weaknesses and connect loose ends.